dmitrykuzmenkov/sentinel/README.md

 Just create tasks/example file with content above and start Sentinel to monitor it.
 Remember, no .conf extension and other staff here.
 Just flat process name.

 ## Gather info about processes
 You can get system status of all running processes.
-Just run bash command 'status' and see example output with various information for example:
+Run status command without parameters to get system wide info
 ```bash
 cd sentinel-dir && ./status
 ```